 I’ll Be There by Mariah Carey featuring Trey Lorenz

-If anyone can cover the Jackson 5 and do justice to the original, Mariah Carey would be a safe bet.
+If anyone can cover the Jackson 5 and do justice to the original, Mariah Carey is a safe bet.
 Along with Trey Lorenz, she brought the house down on MTV Unplugged and took the song to the same heights the Jackson 5 did – #1 on the Billboard Hot 100.
-The feat is remarkable considering the inclusion was a last minute addition to her setlist on the now defunct show.
+The feat is remarkable considering the inclusion was a last-minute addition to her setlist.

 Beyonce is a music goddess.
-If someone told me “If I were a Boy” was a cover and written by another artist, I would brush the information aside and treat it as fake news.
-After digging the web, I can confirm Beyonce’s wasn’t the first.
-The details aren’t exactly secret.
-In fact, BC Jean, the original artist behind the song, reached an undisclosed arrangement with Beyonce, given the former’s dissatisfaction with how the events unfolded.
+If someone told me “If I Were a Boy” was a cover, I would treat the information as fake news.
+After digging the web, I can confirm this version wasn’t the first.
+BC Jean, the original artist behind it, reached an undisclosed arrangement with Beyonce, given the former’s dissatisfaction with how things unfolded.

 Take on Me by A1

-Could you believe that A-ha’s version of “Take on Me” never topped the UK Charts but the A1 cover did?
-Well, you better believe it as the official records can confirm this fact.
-I’ve always thought the revival was inferior.
-But the song did introduce me to one of the biggest boy bands of my generation.
-Having seen them live, this also gets the crowd up on their feet and raises the energy in the room threefold.
+Could you believe that A-ha’s version of “Take on Me” never topped the UK Charts, and the A1 cover did?
+Well, you should.
+The official records can confirm this.
+While I thought the revival was inferior, the song introduced me to one of the biggest boy bands of my generation.
+What’s remarkable is how both releases weren’t too far apart.

 Dreams by The Corrs

 When I was growing up, Fleetwood Mac wasn’t dominating the radio airwaves or MTV.
 The Corrs was.
-The siblings recorded “Dreams” as part of an album tribute to Fleetwood Mac.
-I guess this is my first introduction to the outstanding music of the rock band.
-Little did The Corrs know that participating in the commemoration of Rumours would serve as their breakout hit in the United Kingdom and be part of their unforgettable string of hits.
+The siblings recorded “Dreams” as part of an album tribute to the band.
+Little did The Corrs know that participating in the commemoration of Rumours would serve as their breakout hit in the UK and form part of their string of hits.

 I Will Always Love You by Whitney Houston

-Whitney Houston’s trademark hit is “I Will Always Love You”.
-But the original was actually recorded by Dolly Parton.
+Whitney Houston’s trademark hit is “I Will Always Love You.”
+But the original was recorded by Dolly Parton.
 Whitney proves that you can sing the hell out of one song and make it your signature track.
-To date, her version is the one people remember and the one the succeeding generations have to match and live up to.
-She cemented her place in music history with a composition that wasn’t hers.
-But honestly, who cares?
+To date, her version is the one people remember, and the one the succeeding generations have to match and live up to.

 When You Say Nothing at All by Ronan Keating

-When people compare Ronan Keating’s to the Alison Krauss version, I bet they don’t know or forget that both are revivals.
-The original composition was actually recorded by Keith Whitley.
-If you ask me, Ronan Keating did the world a favour by sharing this masterpiece to an audience outside of country music.
-In the UK, this went to number one.
-In Asia, his solo career outside of Boyzone got off to a great start because of it.
+When people compare Alison Krauss’s to Ronan Keating’s, I bet they don’t know or forget that both are revivals.
+The original composition was recorded by Keith Whitley.
+If you ask me, Ronan Keating did the world a favor by sharing this masterpiece to an audience outside of country music.
+This became a worldwide smash for the singer.

 Respect by Aretha Franklin

-Given the feminist undertones of “Respect”, it’s hard to imagine this was the original composition and recording of a man.
-Yes, Otis Redding did his version first.
-But Aretha infused the confidence and strength of a woman that we now know the anthem embodies.
-More so, only her single included the iconic “R-E-S-P-E-C-T” that all karaoke sessions and talent shows have come to put on repeat.
+Given the feminist undertones of “Respect,” it’s hard to imagine this originally composed and recorded by a man.
+Otis Redding is responsible for it.
+But Aretha infused the confidence and strength of a woman that the anthem now embodies.
+Also, only her single included the iconic “R-E-S-P-E-C-T” that talent shows have overly used.

 Too Close by Blue

-The Blue cover stands out because the the revival was made four years after Next dominated the US Hot 100.
+The Blue cover stands out because the revival was made four years after Next dominated the US Hot 100.
 The initial success didn’t get in the way of Blue topping the UK Charts.
-“Too Close” is one of their hits originally recorded by others.
-They would also do a rendition of “Signed, Sealed and Delivered” and “Sorry Seems to be the Hardest Word”, getting legends Stevie Wonder and Elton John to feature in the group’s modern take.
+“Too Close” is one of their many hits previously recorded by others.
+They would also do a rendition of “Signed, Sealed and Delivered” and “Sorry Seems to Be the Hardest Word.”

 Torn by Natalie Imbruglia

-Many consider Natalie Imbruglia as a one-hit wonder.
-While chart performance and cultural impact may agree, I find many of her tracks of high quality and a demonstration of how wrong the pop industry gets it at times.
-The biggest irony is that the song she is known for is a cover.
-Alternative band Ednaswap released this single a year prior to its breakout.
-In fact, a Danish version existed as early as 1993 recorded by Lis Sørensen.
+Many consider Natalie Imbruglia a one-hit-wonder.
+I find many of her tracks high quality even though they barely made a dent in the charts.
+It’s a demonstration of how the music industry can get it wrong.
+And the song she’s known for is a cover.
+Ednaswap released this single a year before she did.
+In 1993, a Danish version was recorded by Lis Sørensen.

 I Want Candy by Aaron Carter

-While Nick Carter enjoyed more success as part of the boyband The Backstreet Boys, Aaron Carter’s solo career had more traction at the turn of the century.
-If any music represented bubblegum pop, I feel Aaron Carter’s catalog best embodies that phrase.
+While Nick Carter enjoyed success as part of the boyband The Backstreet Boys, Aaron Carter’s solo career had more traction.
+If any music represented bubblegum pop, I feel Aaron Carter’s catalog best embodies it.
 “I Want Candy” was corny and infectious.
-But it was a cover of the Strangelove’s recording in 1965 and we don’t give them a hard time about it.
+It was a cover of The Strangelove’s recording in 1965.
+But only Aaron gets criticism for it.